 Beyond question, outsourcing companies provide higher data safety levels than autonomous freelancers.
-This safety comes with some paperwork, yet still these extra hours spent on outsourcing agreement form solid legal basis for further collaboration and protect all the contracting parties.
-The agreement you sign with the vendor can be as customized and detailed as needed, containing warranties, payment rates, post-production support, force majeure cases, dates for transactions, etc. Legal liability isn’t the most fun aspect of outsourcing partnership, but the most necessary one.
+This safety comes with some paperwork, yet still, these extra hours spent on outsourcing agreements form а solid legal basis for further collaboration and protect all the contracting parties.
+The agreement you sign with the vendor can be as customized and detailed as needed, containing warranties, payment rates, post-production support, force majeure cases, dates for transactions, etc. Legal liability isn’t the most fun aspect of outsourcing a partnership, but the most necessary one.

 The bottom line is, people want to hire someone who won’t let them down.
 And it doesn’t always have to be someone who calls himself the best player on the market — presentation matters, but the way you feel about your potential outsourcing provider matters a lot more.

 What to check in a software development company before signing a contract: